skckompella/autosuggest/README.md

  * A linear SVM with with bag of words and TFIDF features,
  * A fully connected neural network with one hot vector and TFIDF features
  * A LSTM to generate sentence embedding which then feeds into a fully connected neural network classfier
+ * A CNN to generate features that feeds into a fully connected neural network classfier

 **3. How would you evaluate if your auto-categorization server is good?**